facebook pixel

 • Are You Owed Wages?
 Poster (information on filing a wage claim)

-Find a complete list of posters here.
+You can find a complete list of posters here.

-Additional Texas Onboarding Tips
+Beyond the Paperwork: Additional Onboarding Tips

 A first day of work filled with nothing but paperwork and procedures doesn’t do much to build excitement for the employee.
 In between legalities and compliance, take the opportunity to give your new hires a great experience and get them excited for what’s to come.

 You can help your employees get engaged when you have less “grunt work” and details to worry about.
-Make things easier on everyone (including yourself) by creating a first-day onboarding kit.
+Make things easier for everyone (including yourself) by creating a first-day onboarding kit.
 This should be a collection of all the required paperwork and policies, company tools and equipment, a letter from the CEO, a first-day gift, and anything else you might otherwise spend time trying to chase down once your employee arrives.

 Then, try to systematize your first-day preparations to streamline this process even more.
 Make checklists of all the things you need to do to get ready to welcome new employees.
 Using automation tools like HR software can help by saving reusable templates and storing important documents in a single place.

-Assign a mentor.
+Assign a Mentor

 Mentors are an integral part of every professional’s success.
 Pick someone in your company who can be a resource to your new hire.
 This should be a person who is well informed of the company’s culture and policies, excels at their job, and can offer guidance and insight to make your new hire feel at home and confident.

-Take an office tour.
+Take an Office Tour

 Office tours aren’t just formalities.
 They let new hires see departments and people they might not otherwise see and help them get a feel for the company culture by getting the full picture.